74hc595/68k-nano/README.md

 time to the serial port.
 - Check for a CompactFlash card, and attempt to mount the first partition if it is FAT16-formatted.
+- If the "ENTER" pushbutton is NOT held down:
   - If a valid card is inserted, check for a file in the root directory named `STARTUP.BIN`.
 If found, load it into RAM and execute it.
   - If `STARTUP.BIN` was not loaded, enter an interactive command shell.
+- If the "ENTER" pushbutton is held down, enter the interactive command shell and bypass execution of `STARTUP.BIN`.

 Example startup sequence (without `STARTUP.BIN`):
 ```